 - General Rights and Special Rights: - The concept of General and Special Rights was propounded by H.L.A.
 Hart in 1955.
-According to Hart, general rights are rights which are possessed equally by all members of a society; for instance, the right to vote in elections, the right to park their car in a parking zone, the right to enter a public park etc. - On the other hand, special rights are those that arise out of special transactions between specific individuals or from some special relationship between them; for instance, the right to alimony, contractual rights, right to receive interest on deposit in bank etc.
+According to Hart, general rights are rights which are possessed equally by all members of a society; for instance, the right to vote in elections, the right to park their car in a parking zone, the right to enter a public park etc. - arise out of special transactions between specific individuals or from some special relationship between them; for instance, the right to alimony, contractual rights, right to receive interest on denosit in bank etc.